richpauloo/Monte-Carlo-Mixing-Model/README.md

 ![](results/salinization.gif)

 Groundwater TDS-depth profile across a grid of timesteps.
-The red line represents the average TDS at the specified depth, and the width of the grey interval represents the 5th and 9th percentiles of the distribution of TDS output from the 1,000 model run ensemble.
+The red line represents the median TDS at the specified depth, and the width of the grey interval represents the interquartile range of the distribution of TDS output from the 1,000 model run ensemble.

 # Contents